next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 ### Examples

 {% note info %}
-The following examples are rendered by `hexo-renderer-marked` with `mathjax` engine.
+The following examples are rendered by `mathjax` engine.
-{% endnote %}

-{% note warning %}
-In some cases, the syntax of Markdown and TeX will conflict.
-For example, an underscore (`_`) may be interpreted as the start of italic text in Markdown, or subscripted mark in TeX.
-To avoid syntax errors, please use escape characters (`\_`) instead.
 {% endnote %}

 #### Numbering and referring equations in MathJax